Guide

 Service-upgrade and panel-work scope often changes permit and inspection requirements more than state-level headline policy.

-That is why two similar Level 2 installations inside one state can still land at different permit totals.
-Local fee schedules, panel condition, meter-side work, and inspection scope drive the final line item.
+Two similar Level 2 installs inside the same state can still land at different permit totals.
+Local fee schedules, panel condition, meter-side work, and inspection scope usually drive the final line item more than statewide policy.

 StatePolicy SignalState EV EntriesLatest AFDC UpdateExample Entry